dangso/EDPython/README.md

 There are other scripts which seem self explanatory, they are also rightsided on the screen.

+To stop any script, you can either move your mouse to one of the four corners of the screen, or click on the terminal window and press 'ctrl c'.

 This has been created by Ginger.